SaidiAnis/AWS-Batch-Pipeline/README.md

 ## Project Structure

+-**.github/workflows**: the workflow script that runs the test functions on every push or pull.
 - **terraform/**: Folder containing Terraform configuration files.
 - **terraform/modules**: The modules used to create the AWS infrastructure, each module represents an AWS service.